-Of late, in South Africa, and as I keep on mentioning, we’ve been having loadshedding.
-Actually, if you play(ed) SimCity as I did in the late 90’s, you’d have known them as “brown outs” if you’d grown your city too big too quickly.
-It’s about the only computer game I’ve played (other than one or other game of solitaire), and that was on an already ancient ICL Elf and before the advent of a GUI.* Fortunately, this time round, and even though Eskom descended to level 3 loadshedding, for some reason, they haven’t flipped the switch in McGregor.
+If you play(ed) SimCity as I did in the mid-1990’s, you’d have known these outages as “brown outs” your city grew too big too quickly.
+It’s about the only computer game I’ve played (other than one or other game of solitaire), and that on an already ancient ICL Elf and before the advent of a GUI.* Fortunately, this time round, and even though Eskom descended to level 3 loadshedding, for some reason, they haven’t flipped the switch in McGregor.
 Last year, when they did and when the lights came back on, I tripped

-Never giving it another thought, I settled under the sheet and did a little candle-lit reading before we “turned out the light”.
-It seemed about two minutes later that I woke up and the house was ablaze.
-So, in my sleeping stupor, I need to turn the lights off.
-In case I haven’t mentioned it already, we’re in the throes of a heatwave.
-So, heading towards the stairs I realised that the soles of my feet were dry and slippery.
+Never giving it another thought, I settled into bed and did a little candle-lit reading before we “turned out the light”.
+What seemed like about two minutes later, I wake up and the house is ablaze.
+In my sleeping stupor, I need to turn the lights off.
+As usual for January, we were in the throes of a heatwave.
+So, heading towards the stairs, I realised that the soles of my feet were dry and slippery.

 “Put on your flops,” said the little voice in my head.